tashapiro/drag-race/README.md

 ### Drag NetWerk

 I wanted to explore the relationships among contestants across different international franchises and seasons.
 The analysis includes contestants from region specific franchises - UK, Canada, Holland, España, Italia, and France - and includes cross-overs from RuPaul’s global “Drag vs. The World” spin-offs, e.g. Canada’s Drag Race vs. The World.
-The network graph was produced using **ggplot** and **GGally**.
+The network graph was produced using **ggplot** , **ggimage**, and **GGally**.

 ![plot](./images/plots/drag-netwerk-all.png)